UK Charges and Fees You Might Not Expect When Travelling by Van

 • Urban tunnels

-What often catches van travellers out is:
+What catches van travellers out is how vehicles are classified.

-• Inconsistent classification between crossings
+• Classification can vary between crossings

-Iโ€™ve paid different prices for the same van on different bridges, based on how each operator categorises vehicles.
+I’ve paid different prices for the same van on different bridges.
+The only difference was how each operator decided to categorise it.

-Ferries: Vehicle Size Matters More Than Distance
+Ferries: Size Counts More Than Distance

 • Vehicle length